 Learning to share their living quarters, their owners plus the constant competition for food and attention didn’t quite sit well with the dogs.
 And so naturally the relationship between the cat and dog became strained over time.
-And since neither of them was willing to back down from the fight, they became sworn enemies from the on.
+And since neither of them was willing to back down from the fight, they became sworn enemies from then on.

 Why Dogs and Cats Are Sworn Enemies

 Let’s face it: cats and dogs are quite different.
 Dogs are to the most part social and playful whereas cats like to be independent.
 And while there’s a common misconception that opposites attract, that isn’t always the case.
 When it comes to dogs and cats, it is that same difference that causes a strain in their relationship.

 Another reason why dogs and cats don’t typically get along is that they have different habits.
 And this has a lot to do with how they are trained and bred for.
 Dogs are bred to hunt, and as such they love running around in a fenced-in yard or within the boundaries of an invisible dog fence.
 They are taught to hunt and retrieve animals years ago and to this day, they still love chasing practically anything that moves— specifically cats with wagging tails, although for most, this is just play.
 Now, while this may sound cute and all, cats don’t like the idea of being hunted.
 They are likely to take it as a threat and instinctively run away from their chaser.